<scottamurray at sbcglobal dot net>

 A former MESA Host, organic farmer, and sustainable development consultant, Scott has 32 years of organic agricultural production experience in the United States and Mexico.
 Scott’s recent project experience includes the restoration and development of an organic agricultural project and education program on a 250-acre historic farm owned by the County of San Diego.
 Scott designed and built a 15-acre organic farm supplying the boarding high school on site and selling to the Whole Foods stores of Southern California.
 Scott has served as an elected California Conservation official for the last 12 years managing a $ 3.5 million dollar annual budget for conservation projects in North San Diego County.

-Nelle currently owns and operates a green wedding and event planning company, ZahZoom Weddings & Parties, which she began in 2005.
+Nelle owned and operated a green wedding and event planning company, ZahZoom Weddings & Parties, from 2005 to 2014.
 In order to delve into the world of events, she felt a strong need to “be the change” in terms of paving the way for lower impact cultural celebrations and rituals, and so “toward sustainability” became a professional focus.
 Along the way, this focus has been an opportunity for further education in the sourcing and consumption of flowers and food, among other things, for such events.

 Marie earned her B.A. in Sociology with an emphasis in Latin American Studies and a minor in Spanish from Bates College.
 She has spent extensive time living in the highlands of Ecuador working with a non-profit organization, Ecovida, focused on promoting sustainable agriculture, revaluing indigenous culture and empowering indigenous farmers.
 Previously, she worked at Multinational Exchange for Sustainable Agriculture (MESA) where she assisted in the coordination of the farmer exchange program and was a liaison with MESA’s global partners.
 She continues to support and volunteer with MESA and is the fundraising point person in the U.S. for Ecovida.